 - Ideally, groups should have at least 2 leaders to assist with the clinical demands and also the administration that goes along with running a group.

 - All groups are assigned a mentor from the Steering Committee.
 The steering committee member is available to mentor the leader and help problem solve any issues involved in the running of the leaders’ clinical group.

 - For continuity it is suggested that a leader remain in the position for a minimum of 12 months and that there is a staggered change over when a new leader commences.
 In the event a leader is not able to continue their role, replacement leaders must be nominated and supported by the group and endorsed by the Steering Committee.

-- Groups are encouraged to have an ‘academic link’ involved with their group.
-This could take the form of an academic being a member of a group (and therefore regularly involved in meetings), or, an academic who is not a member but willing to consult with member(s) of a clinical group about the latest research associated with a specific clinical question.
+- Groups are encouraged to have a Clinician Researcher Lead involved with their group.
+This could take the form of an academic/experienced clinician being a member of a group (and therefore regularly involved in meetings), or, an academic/experienced clinician who is not a member but willing to consult with member(s) of a clinical group about the latest research associated with a specific clinical question.

 - Being a clinical leader can be a great experience, an opportunity to develop leadership skills and has at times enabled people to develop new interests and skills.